 But the IHRA “working definition” reads as follows: “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”
 It’s quite clear that nothing Moshé has written qualifies as antisemitism under that definition.

-Maybe Sam Matthews is referring not just to the actual IHRA definition but to the IHRA’s highly controversial list of examples which it claims “could, taking into account the overall context” amount to antisemitism.
+Maybe Sam Matthews is referring not just to the actual IHRA definition but to the highly controversial list of examples which it is claimed “could, taking into account the overall context” amount to antisemitism.
 But that list has not, so far as I’m aware, been supported by the Labour Party — just the basic definition.

 A particularly worrying aspect of the expulsion letter is that Matthews declares it is incompatible with party membership to use “language that may be perceived as provocative, insensitive or offensive” (emphasis added).
 But Clause 2.1.8 of the party rules, which Moshé is accused of breaching, contains no such provision.

 Matthews’ formulation echoes an amendment to party rules proposed by the Jewish Labour Movement, according to which an antisemitic incident would be “defined as something where the victim or anyone else think it was motivated by hostility or prejudice” (emphasis added).
 But JLM remitted that proposed rule change, no doubt because they knew there was no chance of getting it through party conference.
 Delegates would have rejected the adoption of a disciplinary procedure that allowed members to be convicted of an offence based merely on someone thinking that an incident was antisemitic, without any objective evidence being required.